wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 # Aristotle - 300 BC

-> "Virtue is the golden mean between two vices: the one of excess and the other of deficiency"
+> "Virtue is the golden mean between two vices: the one of excess and the other of deficiency" - Aristotle

 Aristotle was a pupil of Plato.
 He was known as "The First Teacher" amongst medieval Muslim scholars, as "The Philosopher" by St. Thomas Aquinas, and as "The Master of Those who know" by Dante.
 Interestingly, he also personally tutored Alexander the Great.